Kanopolis Drive-in Theatre

 Kanopolis Drive-in Theatre, opened in 1952, is a single-screen Drive-in theater located on the northwest side of Kanopolis, Kansas.
 The theater, which has a 60x30 feet screen and a capacity of 165 cars, ran in continuous operation until 2006.
 The theatre re-opened as the Kanopolis Drive-In in May 2011.
+In 2025 it had new owners.

 History

 Kanopolis Drive-in was opened by U.S. veteran Tony Blazina in 1952.
 Prior to its opening, Blazina had a mobile movie business, in which he and his wife, Olga, were hired by merchants in surrounding small towns to show movies for customers.
 From this experience, Tony designed a drive-in theater initially with a smaller screen.
 The current 60x30 feet screen was installed after the original was damaged in a wind storm.
 Following Tony's death in 1994, the family business was managed by Olga, and daughters, Liz Ray and Irene Pacey.